rocky-linux/documentation/docs/books/incus_server/06-profiles.md

 incus profile assign rockylinux-test-9 default,macvlan
 ```

-This says, you want the default profile, and to apply the `macvlan` profile too.
+This says you want the default profile and to apply the `macvlan` profile too.

 ## Rocky Linux `macvlan`

-In RHEL distributions and clones, Network Manager has been in a constant state of change.
-Because of this, the way the `macvlan` profile works does not work (at least in comparison to other distributions), and requires a little additional work to assign IP addresses from DHCP or statically.
+The Network Manager has been constantly changing in RHEL distributions and clones.
+Because of this, the way the `macvlan` profile works does not work (at least in comparison to other distributions) and requires additional work to assign IP addresses from DHCP or statically.

-Remember that none of this has anything to do with Rocky Linux particularly, but with the upstream package implementation.
+Remember that none of this mainly has anything to do with Rocky Linux but with the upstream package implementation.

 If you want to run Rocky Linux containers and use `macvlan` to assign an IP address from your LAN or WAN networks, the process is different based on the container version of the operating system (8.x or 9.x).